Get answers to the most frequently asked questions here.

 The development of the solar farm is not expected to have any impact on the activities currently enjoyed at the race track.

 Since the Mylen Leah Solar farm is expected to have a capacity greater than 50MW, it is classified as a Nationally Significant Infrastructure Project (NSIP).
 As a result, Statkraft will submit an application for a Development Consent Order (DCO).
-While East Riding of Yorkshire Council will act as a statutory consultee during this process, the final decision on whether to approve the project will be made by the Secretary of State.
+While East Riding of Yorkshire Council will act as a statutory consultee during this process, the final decision on whether to approve the Project will be made by the Secretary of State.

-As part of being a good neighbour, there will be a community benefit fund available for the project.
+As part of being a good neighbour, there will be a community benefit fund available for the Project.

 We look forward to working with the community to develop a fund that delivers projects that meet local needs.